pcarbo/kyoto/README.md

-Next, download and install R packages [qtl](http://github.com/kbroman/qtl) and [QTLRel](http://github.com/pcarbo/QTLRel) using the **install.packages** function in R.

-We will also use the [varbvs](http://github.com/pcarbo/varbvs) package.
+Next, download and install R packages [qtl](http://github.com/kbroman/qtl) and [QTLRel](http://github.com/pcarbo/QTLRel) using the **install.packages** function in R. We will also use the [varbvs](http://github.com/pcarbo/varbvs) package.
 You can also install this package using **install.packages**, but I recommend getting the most up-to-date version from github, which has a few bug fixes.
 Follow the "Quick start for R" instructions to install this package from the source code on github.
+In summary, enter the following commands in R:

+    Sys.setenv(http_proxy = "http://proxy.kuins.net:8080")
+	install.packages("qtl")
+	install.packages("QTLRel")
+	install.packages("varbvs")

+The first command configures your computer for the network proxy.

 Finally, you will need to download the source code for this module.
 The simplest way to do this is to [download this repository